George Forbes (New Zealand politician): Second Forbes government

-In the election of 1935 on 27 November, the Labour Party defeated the coalition government, gaining fifty-three seats in the House of Representatives to the National Political Federation's nineteen.
+In October 1935, the National Government set out its record and manifesto for the upcoming 1935 general election.
+Despite the significant turn-around in the country's books, from an estimated deficit of more than 8 million New Zealand pounds in 1931, to budget stability and a surplus of 1.6 million New Zealand pounds by March 1935, the severity of the period had left its mark.
+The election of 1935 on 27 November remains New Zealand's only general election conducted on the basis of a four-year parliamentary term.
+In that election the Labour Party defeated the coalition government, gaining fifty-three seats in the House of Representatives to the National Political Federation's nineteen.
+Notwithstanding the scale of Labour's sweeping election victory, in Hurunui, Forbes was returned with a comfortable majority.
+In Kaipara, Coates only narrowly secured his seat.
 Forbes was noted for his gracious and sporting concession speech delivered to the country over the radio on the night of the 1935 election.
 He then called his final cabinet meeting for Saturday 30 November 1935, and there resolved that there would be a short handover to the new Labour government in less than a week.
-On Wednesday 4 December 1935, Forbes tendered his resignation as Prime Minister to the Governor-General, ending what some called "the most difficult chapter in New Zealand history", tempered by the sense that Forbes' government had "chose[n] to place country always above party", with budget stability finally restored.
+On Wednesday 4 December 1935, Forbes tendered his resignation as prime minister to the governor-general, ending his premiership on 6 December 1935.

-Former Labour M.P., John A. Lee, had been in the House of Representatives with Forbes since 1922.
-In 1965, he described Forbes as a man who always wanted to be a progressive, but who had been in an economic labyrinth.
+The close of the second Forbes government ended what some called "the most difficult chapter in New Zealand history", tempered by the sense that it had "chose[n] to place country always above party", with budget stability finally restored.
+As the New Zealand professor of economic history G. R. Hawke stated in his 1985 assessment of the period, "It is difficult to believe that any other conceivable government would have improved on the record of the Coalition."
+Labour member of parliament John A. Lee, had been in the House of Representatives with Forbes since 1922.
+Writing in 1965, he described Forbes as a man who always wanted to be a progressive, but who had been in an economic labyrinth.
 Lee wrote, "The Rt.
 Hon.
 George Forbes was the kindliest New Zealander who ever became the recipient of massive abuse.
 He inherited both the depression and his orthodox advisers and got the blame for both."